Istanbul Canal: Early proposals

-The first proposal was made by Ottoman sultan Suleiman the Magnificent (reigned 1520–1566).
-His architect Mimar Sinan was said to have devised plans for the project.
+The first proposal was made by the Ottoman sultan Suleiman the Magnificent (reigned 1520–1566).
+His architect, Mimar Sinan, was said to have devised plans for the project.
 The project was abandoned for unknown reasons.

-On March 6, 1591, during the reign of Sultan Murad III, an imperial ferman (order) was issued and work on the project recommenced, but again for unknown reasons the project was stopped.
+On March 6, 1591, during the reign of Sultan Murad III, an imperial ferman (order) was issued and work on the project recommenced, but, again for unknown reasons, the project was stopped.

-In 1654 during the reign of Sultan Mehmed IV, pressure for the recommencement of the canal was applied but to no avail.
+In 1654, during the reign of Sultan Mehmed IV, pressure for the recommencement of the canal was applied, but to no avail.

-Sultan Mustafa III (reigned 1757–1774) attempted twice in 1760, but the project could not go ahead due to economic problems.
+Sultan Mustafa III (reigned 1757–1774) attempted twice in 1760, but the project could not go ahead because of a lack of funds.

 During the reign of Sultan Mahmud II (reigned 1808–1839), an Imperial Ottoman Committee was established to examine the project once again.
 A report was prepared in 1813, but no concrete steps were taken.